 Garmin Striker Plus 4

-The Garmin Striker Plus 4 is one of the most popular fish finders on the market.
+The Garmin Striker 4 is one of the most popular fish finders on the market.
 It comes with a dual-beam transducer and a chirp technology.
 The finder creates great images of fish under the water, and it maps up to two million acres, which you can store on the device.
+With Garmin’s Quickdraw Contours feature, you can develop and store maps as well.

-My favorite thing about this fish finder is the two different visualization modes.
+My favorite thing about the Humminbird Helix 7 is the two different visualization modes.
 You can narrow it down and search a smaller area, but you’ll get exceptionally fine detail.
 You can also spread the coverage out wider with less detail.
-These two settings help you locate the bass and then from there, narrow down to find out exactly what they’re doing and where they are.
+These two settings help you locate more fish with ideal target separation, narrow down, and find out exactly what they’re doing and where they are.
+The Helix 7 is a great choice for down-imaging.

 Lowrance HOOK2 5 5-Inch Fish Finder